My first year (ish) as an engineering manager

 Why engineering management?

 Over ten years ago, I was a technical strategist / project manager at an agency.
 I had originally interviewed as a frontend developer (I had been working as a for a national non-profit), but because of my varied skillset outside of web dev, the company suggested this other role.
 I felt like I really could have enjoyed the role but felt out of my depth technically.
 Even though I had been building websites for years, I had no professional web development / engineering experience.
-I felt extremely hamstrung by that limitation — and frankly it bit me several times.
+(Edit 2024-11-23: This really isn't true.
+It's really unfortunate that I always felt this way.
+My experience as a web producer at a not-profit was web experience.
+It just always felt like "not enough" somehow.)
+I felt extremely hamstrung by that limitation -- and frankly it bit me several times.
 That was my motivation to go to a bootcamp and hard pivot into a career as a frontend engineer.

 The hard parts